Counselor Education Admission

 There is a lot to know about registering for classes at PSU and it pays to be prepared.
-Those wanting to know if they can just sign up for a class should visit the "Who May Register" page to find out if they're eligible and if not, how to become eligible.
-The "Who May Register" link also leads users to information about specific populations of students (from international students to senior citizens) and how registration impacts them.
+Those wanting to know if they can just sign up for a class should visit Who May Register to find out if they're eligible and if not, how to become eligible.
+It also leads users to information about specific populations of students (from international students to senior citizens) and how registration impacts them.

 Prior to the start of each term, students begin registering for classes according to a set of rules pertaining to class standing.
-Find out more by following the "When to Register" link.
+Find out more at When to Register.

-Once the who and when are established, students want to know how.
-The "How to Register" link takes users to step-by-step instructions for registering online and lays out basic information about common registration processes like auditing, clearing registration holds, and choosing grading options, just to name a few.
+How to Register takes users to step-by-step instructions for registering online and lays out basic information about common registration processes like auditing, clearing registration holds, and choosing grading options.

-Students browse course offerings any time of day or night by selecting the "Class Schedule" link.
-Of course, class listings are available within the registration system, but this site doesn't require students to log in and it's available 24/7.
+Students browse course offerings any time of day or night on the Class Schedule.
+Class listings are also available within the registration system, but this site doesn't require students to log in, and it's available 24/7.

-Finally, registering for classes is done via the "Online Registration" link.
+Finally, registering for classes is done via Online Registration.